Miky88/ModularDiscordBot/README.md

 # ModularBot
 Discord Modular Bot with Custom Plugin support.

-# WARNING: THIS BOT IS STILL WIP AND IT IS VERY VULNERABLE TO SAFETY ISSUES
+# WARNING: THIS BOT IS STILL WIP AND IT IS VERY VULNERABLE TO SAFETY ISSUES - Check [#1](https://github.com/Miky88/ModularDiscordBot/issues/1) for info
 ## Making a Plugin
 Plugins are stored in plugins/ directory and are loaded into the bot on startup.
 Enabled plugins are also runned when they get triggered by respective event.
 ```js